decent-labs/topaz/README.md

   transparent, trustless applications with ease.

-- **Go to Mainnet for Pennies.** Topaz enables applications that simply could not exist due to scaling constraints brought on by the cost of Ethereum transactions.
+- **Go to Mainnet for Pennies.** Topaz enables applications that simply could not exist due to scaling constraints brought on by the cost of blockchain transactions.

 <p align="center">